cagataysero/cagataysero/README.md

 # 💫 About Me:
-I'm currently working on become fullstack developer.
+I'm currently working on become backend developer.

 ## 🌐 Socials: